 Making a Difference

-The Arc Community Center is a social and recreational activity center for adults with developmental disabilities.
-Our center is an inviting place where members can enjoy the company of friends, play games or learn a craft, and take part in daily outings in the community.
+The Arc Enrichment Center is a social and recreational activity center for adults with developmental disabilities.
+Our center is an inviting place where members can enjoy the company of friends, play games, learn a craft, create art of all varieties, and take part in weekly outings in the community.

-Daily activities at the center include crafts, games, puzzles, aerobics, discussion groups, and educational classes.
-Daily outings include parks, the library, museums, bowling, and civic events.
+Daily activities at the center include arts and crafts, games, movies, karaoke, bingo, and educational classes.

 3243 N. Perry Avenue